-At present the existing fleet of rolling stock is sufficient to accommodate passenger numbers, however growing demand for travel to and from work will increase passenger loads on the busiest services at peak times during the week.
+At present the existing fleet of rolling stock is sufficient to accommodate passenger numbers; however growing demand for travel to and from work will increase passenger loads on the busiest services at peak times during the week.
 Within the first few years of the RUS timeline the existing level of peak capacity provision will be insufficient to accommodate growth and additional rolling stock will be required.
 Over the lifetime of the RUS, services on some lines will be operating at maximum length, meaning that additional peak services and associated infrastructure work will be required to meet growth.

 Historically, the capability of the current rail infrastructure and the high service frequency in the Merseyside area has been adequate for the passenger market.
-However, significant and sustained demand growth means that new journey opportunities and the capability of dealing with them through an increased frequency of services and improved infrastructure, specifically at Liverpool Central, are now required to meet the needs of the 21st century rail market.
+However, significant and sustained demand growth means that new journey opportunities, through an increased frequency of services and improved infrastructure, are now required to meet the needs of the 21st century rail market.

-Whereas historically, delivering rail enhancements in subsidised parts of the network involved a significant investment per passenger, demand growth means that this is no longer necessarily the case, and a number of ambitious projects have the potential to deliver tangible economic benefits and meet government value-for-money criteria.
+Whereas historically, delivering rail enhancements in subsidised parts of the network involved a significant investment per passenger, demand growth means that this is no longer necessarily the case, and a number of ambitious projects have the potential to deliver tangible economic benefits and meet government value for money criteria.